 We do not have:

-Our policy is to ensure that pupils with SEN recieve the support they require and that their opportunities are not reduced in any way.
+Our policy is to ensure that pupils with SEN receive the support they require and that their opportunities are not reduced in any way.
 Pupils on the SEN register will work within their own year groups for the majority of the school week and where possible support and interventions will take place in the classroom.
-SEN pupil attainment is monitored as part of the Attainment and Achievement Committee remit.
+SEN pupil attainment is monitored by the Federated Governing Board.
 We work to create a culture which doesn't allow bullying in any form in school, we are aware that pupils with SEN are more likely to be a target for bullying than many other groups and we take all incidents of discrimination seriously.

 Pupils who have behaviour which is disruptive, aggressive or violent, are likely to be separated from their peers for periods of time, if they cause a risk to other pupils and staff.
 This might be an internal or external exclusion.
 Pupils who fall in this category will have a separate risk assessment linked to their needs in school and for external trips and visits.